Vignnesh07/odyssey-lift-off/README.md

-# Odyssey Lift-off I: Basics
+# Odyssey Lift-off: Basics

-Welcome to the companion app of Odyssey Lift-off I!
+Welcome to the companion app of Odyssey Lift-off!
 You can [find the course lessons and instructions on Odyssey](https://odyssey.apollographql.com/lift-off-part1), Apollo's learning platform.

 You can [preview the completed demo app here](https://odyssey-catstronauts.netlify.app/).

+This repository was cloned for the purpose of obtaining the Apolo GraphQL Developer - Associate certification.

 ## How to use this repo